+Selecting the Right Solar Installer is just as important as the savings you see with Solar.
 You see, the closer you are to the equator, the stronger the sunlight.
 And Florida lies much closer to the equator than most of the rest of America, with the distance between Miami, Florida, and the Equator only 1783 miles.

 It is earth’s tilted axis—23.5 degrees away from the sun– that causes the sun’s energy to be less the farther north and the farther south from the equator you travel.
-It’s that same tilt that makes for such a short twilight time in the tropics, while twilight lasts much longer in the far north.
+It’s that same tilt that makes for such a short twilight time in the tropics.
+While twilight lasts much longer in the far north.
 The earth’s tilt is even responsible for the infamously long polar nights and polar days.

 Test this if you want to see for yourself.
 Shine a flashlight at a globe, right in the middle.
 Now slowly spin the globe—just like earth turning on its axis—and you’ll see that during the ‘daytime’ hours when the flashlight shines on our part of the world that Florida is almost always right in the path of your flashlight.

 This makes Florida a perfect state for Solar Power.

 Solar power in some other states may be affected by the time of day—at noon, the sun is highest in the sky.
 Or by the time of year—the sun’s angle varies with the seasons.
 But the amount of sun that reaches the ground between sunrise and sunset in Florida is truly tremendous: Pensacola has a ‘low’ of 60% of sun reaching the ground, Miami has sun 70% of the time, while Key West—a few miles south and therefore even closer to the equator—gets sun to the ground 76% of the time.